How Russian elections became a futile exercise for Putin’s opposition

 “Since the beginning of the war, Putin’s electoral rating has doubled in size,” says Denis Volkov, director of the Levada Center.
 “The situation of an external conflict has put the lack of alternatives into the background.
 Now the majority thinks Putin is the person who can protect them against the West.”

-Officially there are three candidates running against Mr. Putin in Sunday’s election, each from a “systemic” or loyal opposition party.
+Officially there are three candidates running against Mr. Putin in the March 15-17 election, each from a “systemic” or loyal opposition party.
 Each may differ with the Kremlin on a variety of issues, but never on vital foreign policy or the war in Ukraine.
 They represent a spectrum that once showed promise of possibly expanding into a more competitive democracy, but now appear little more than window dressing for Mr. Putin’s ceremonial return to power.

 None of the permitted candidates seem to be campaigning very hard, and Mr. Putin not at all.
 He traditionally positions himself above the fray, suggesting that people should know him by his works.

-Note: Editor's note: This story has been updated to correct the dates of the presidential election.